Welcome to the new rules corner! Have a rule question you’d like to share? Please email our Rules Chair Carol D.

 Sometimes the Rules of Golf actually have a softer side after all.
 Rule 6.5 states that, regardless of your actions, the original ball was considered holed the second it came to rest at the bottom of the cup.
 Nothing else matters.
 Here’s how it’s worded: “If a player does not know that they have completed a hole and attempts to continue play of the hole, the player’s further play is not considered to be practice nor do they get a penalty for playing another ball, including a wrong ball.”
 So congratulations!

 Lots of people are using gigantic coins and lines to mark their ball on the green.
 I read recently that ball-markers were not allowed to have arrows, lines or alignment devices.
 Is this true?

 No. The new rules about ball-markers did not change but a clarification was added to the Equipment Rules which can be found online at USGA.org.
-A ball-marker must be an artificial object, such as a tee, coin, or other small piece of equipment. (no leaves, sticks, bugs, etc.) It can also be the toe of your putter but cannot be your foot or finger.
+A ball-marker must be an artificial object, such as a tee, coin, or other small piece of equipment. (no leaves, sticks, bugs, etc.) It can also be the toe of your putter.
 Additionally, Equipment Rules #7, Definition of Alignment Device and Treatment of Ball-Markers prohibits ball-markers that have features to measure slope, green speed, or optical/electronic components.
 It cannot be taller than 1” or wider than 2”, have alignment markings, or marketed that its purpose is to show line of play.

 Can I place a club on the ground to help me line up a shot?